 How to invest in managed forex

 Firstly I knew I had to find the right one.
-If I was going to invest my money in managed forex, I needed to find a reputable company with offices here in the United Kingdom.
+If I was going to invest my money into it, I needed to find a reputable company with offices here in the United Kingdom.
 I wanted to see their trading history and read reviews from their other customers.
 So I needed to create a shortlist of the companies I wanted to ‘interview’.

-It seems to me that the PAMM is a single account trading funds for multiple customers, and the MAM is multiple accounts perhaps trading different strategies and even with different brokers.
-Sharing the account like this allows the traders more money to trade with, whilst also sharing the risk amongst all the account holders.
+It seems to me that the PAMM is a single trading fund for multiple customers, and the MAM is multiple accounts perhaps trading different strategies and even with different brokers.
+Sharing it like this allows the traders more money to deal with, whilst also sharing the risk amongst all the account holders.

-Forex brokers use these terms to describe allocating money to a specific trading account, which is traded for you, rather than trading the account yourself.
-PAMM or MAM… Either way I need to sign a limited power of attorney, LPOA, to allow these companies or traders to trade my account.
+Forex brokers use these terms to describe allocating money to a specific trading funds, which is transacted for you, rather than trading it yourself.
+PAMM or MAM… Either way I need to sign a limited power of attorney, LPOA, to allow these companies or traders to do mine.